 As of 2017, there is also a provision to allow the automatic juvenile expungement to take place before the age of 21.
 There is an application process for this and the information can be found on FDLE’s website.

 Contact My Office

 It is not easy to decide whether or not your child needs to have the juvenile expungement procedure done.
 It depends a lot on the facts surrounding your child’s case.
-If you would like my advice please fill out the form below.
-I try to reply within 24 hours.
+Contact me for more information.

 - Getting Started Expunging (Sealing) Your Arrest Record